aig-hagen/aig-causal-knowledge-base-editor/docs/README.md

 Compared to [explainable atoms](#explainable-atoms), you can specify so-called *assumptions* about them.
 They become relevant during the [evaluation](#running-evalution).

-To change the assumptions of a background atom, *left-click* on it and edit the checkboxes in the appearing dialog.
+To change the assumptions of a background atom, <kbd>left-click</kbd> on it and edit the checkboxes in the appearing dialog.

 ![Dialog for editing atom propereties](/images/step_2_edit_dialog.png)